Pointwise estimates and exponential laws in metastable systems via coupling methods: Introduction

 The purpose of the present paper is to develop an approach to this problem via coupling techniques that allow to cover at least some interesting situations.

-A key idea of the potential theoretic approach is to express quantities of physical interest in terms of \emph{capacities} and to use \emph{variational principles} to compute the latter.
-A fundamental identity used systematically in this approach is a representation formula for the Green's function, $g_B(x,y)$, with Dirichlet conditions in a set $B$, that reads (in the context of arbitrary discrete state space) \be g_B(x,y) = \mu(y)\frac{h_{x,B}(y)}{\capa(x,B)}, \ee where $B$ is a subset of the configuration space, $h_{x,B}(y) = h_{\lbr x\rbr , B}$, and $h_{A, B}$ is the equilibrium potential, i.e.
+A key idea of the potential theoretic approach is to express quantities of physical interest in terms of \textit{capacities} and to use \textit{variational principles} to compute the latter.
+A~fundamental identity used systematically in this approach is a~representation formula for the Green's function, $g_B(x,y)$, with Dirichlet conditions in a~set~$B$, that reads (in the context of arbitrary discrete state space)